Hey and howdy! I’m so glad you stopped in to meet me. Nice to meet you, friend; I’m Kaci.

 My dad and his two sisters, as well as several other family members, were artists (painters mostly.)
 Thank God, I got both genes and they were passed down to the girls!
 We have enjoyed a lifetime of art and music.
 My mom said that I was singing before I was talking.
 I haven’t stopped talking or singing since.
 Haha!

 Choir, choir, choir!
 I started singing in the Tiny Tots choir at church when I was about two, having my first solo not long thereafter.
 I sang in children’s choir and youth choir at church as well as choirs and ensembles in middle school and high school.
 All I ever wanted to do was sing!
 So I did.
-I went off to California Baptist College (now University) for a music degree in 1982, where I crammed four years of study into five.
+I went off to California Baptist College (now University) for a music degree in 1982, where I crammed four years into five.
 There, besides the hours every day studying music and voice, I sang in ensembles and choir at school and choirs (paid or otherwise) at several churches.
 Choir was a part of my life until 2010.
 I have had the privilege of singing with some of the most amazing voices as I sang at church, with The Gary Bonner Singers (in Southern California), and with the Eugene Opera Chorus in Oregon.
 I laughed with a friend not long ago about how many choirs I had been in and how they overlapped.
 I tallied up all the choirs I was a part of and said, “I have been in choir longer than I have been alive!”

 In 2000, while still in Riverside, I produced